Building belief through behavior | Ashley Smith’s TEDx Talk

 The price of deception

-In my friend Dr. Ashley Smith’s new TEDx Talk, “Is your brain deceiving you?” she shares how many of us—herself included—get trapped doing #3: creating dark, sticky narratives that negatively impact how we view our lives.
+In my friend Dr. Ashley Smith’s TEDx Talk, “Is your brain deceiving you?” she shares how many of us—herself included—get trapped doing #3: creating dark, sticky narratives that negatively impact how we view our lives.

 Ashley doesn’t have OCD, but she does have a rare degenerative retinal disease that has left her legally and increasingly blind.
 And her mind told her fictions not dissimilar from those 4 bullet points above about what having this condition was going to mean for her, now and in the future.
 Here, take a few minutes for yourself to hear what she has to say: